cowprotocol/docs/docs/cow-protocol/reference/core/tokens.md

 :::

-Any token that does not meet these requirements will result in an `UnsupportedToken` error when attempting to retrieve a quote or place an order.
+Any token that does not meet these requirements will result in a `NoLiquidity` error when attempting to retrieve a quote or place an order.

 ### Price estimators

-Price estimators are external services that are used to determine the value of a token.
+Price estimators are a subset of solvers that are used to determine the value of a token and are able to quote trades.
 These services themselves may have dependencies / limitations.
-For example, some price estimators may specialize in stablecoins, and therefore are not able to provide a valid price estimate for a token that is not a stablecoin.
+The best way to ensure a token is tradable is to bootstrap a Uni v2 (or some other well know AMM) pool with the token, as these should get indexed by most price estimators.

 ### Bad token list

 There is an explicit bad token list, containing tokens that have been identified as incompatible with CoW Protocol due to edge cases or other issues.
+One such example is tokens that take a fee on transfer.
-The bad token list is not exhaustive and is supplemented by automated bad token detection.
+The bad token list is not exhaustive and is supplemented by automated bad token detection, which may be flaky, e.g. if a token exhibits rounding issues on transfers depending on certain condition.
 In any case, if a token is on the bad token list, it will result in an `UnsupportedToken` error when attempting to retrieve a quote or place an order.